Pinecone Local is not suitable for production. See Limitations for details.

 -

-Be sure to review the limitations and unsupported features of Pinecone Local before using it for development and testing.
+Be sure to review the limitations of Pinecone Local before using it for development or testing.

 3. Stop Pinecone Local